IceMetalPunk/PokemonGemini/README.md

 # Pokemon Gemini

+(This game and source code *are not* licensed or open-source.
+The source is public for educational purposes only, and is not to be reproduced, redistributed, or modified without express permission from its creator.)

 ## Story

 Pokemon Gemini is a pair of Pokemon fan games, being developed from the ground up, that introduce the player to a brand new region: Gemini!